Diagnostics

 If you don’t see the Develop menu in Safari, turn it on:

-1. Open Safari, then choose Safari > Settings or Preferences from the menu bar.
+1. Open Safari, then select Safari > Settings or Preferences from the menu bar.

 The Safari Settings menu on the Advanced tab with 'Show Develop menu in menu bar' turned on